Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 The first step is building the receiver’s configuration:

-• The Properties attribute allows you to set arbitrary attributes.
-For instance, if you are configuring multiple JMX receivers to collect metrics from many JVM servers, this attribute enables you to set the unique IP addresses for each endpoint system.
+• The properties attribute allows you to set arbitrary attributes.
+For instance, if you are configuring multiple JMX receivers to collect metrics from many JVM servers, this attribute enables you to set unique IP addresses for each endpoint system.
 Please note that this is not the only use of the properties option.

 yaml